keeeal/puzzle-cube/README.md

 ### Running

 ```
-python puzzle_cube.py [--size SIZE] [--shape X Y Z] [--sep] [--stl]
+python puzzle_cube.py [--size SIZE] [--shape X Y Z] [--stl]
 ```

 optional arguments:

- - *--size* — The size of a single cell of the puzzle.
+ - *--size* — The size-length of a single cell in the puzzle.
 Default: 10 mm.
  - *--shape* — The dimensions of the puzzle.
 Default: (5, 5, 5)
- - *--sep* — Generate one file per puzzle piece.
-Otherwise all pieces will be generated in a single file.
  - *--stl* — Attempt to generate STL rather than SCAD files.
-This requires the OpenSCAD CLI to be available.
+(Requires the OpenSCAD)